What is the Open Music Initiative?

 What are companies contributing?

-Right now, the group is asking all entities to actively inform the project and to contribute to the development of “use cases” for further prototyping in a summer lab (done in partnership with design and innovation firm IDEO), which is running July 1129 in Boston.
+OMI asks all entities to actively inform the project and to contribute to the development of “use cases” for further prototyping of an application programming interface (API) for cross-industry interoperability.
 Such uses cases may be around data registration, authentication, etc. Interested companies will also contribute code and resources to the project.
-Furthermore, certain members will be asked to serve on various committees in order to actively inform the initiative and the effort.
+Furthermore, members can serve on various working groups in order to actively inform the initiative and the effort.

 Is Open Music open to more members joining?